 However, this method is only suitable for certain people.
 If your eardrum has been perforated, or if you have had ear surgery in the past you should check with your health professional prior to use.

-An Ear Wax Removal Tool You Can Rely On
+An Ear Wax Removal Technique You Can Rely On

 Micro-suction and curettage is one of the few ear wax removal methods that is endorsed and used by ENT specialists.
 So, how does it work?

-This technique gently and effectively removes ear wax blockages via a combination of the use of fine instruments and micro-suction.
+Where practitioners have completed a minimum level of practical training, this technique gently and effectively removes ear wax blockages via a combination of the use of fine instruments and micro-suction.
 Micro-suction is like a little vacuum cleaner inside the ear that gently removes wax, without the need to touch the ear canal or ear drum itself.
-The entire process at Earworx clinics is undertaken by a registered nurse who is experienced in this process, as well as in general aural health.
+The entire process at Earworx clinics is undertaken by a registered nurse.
+All Earworx nurses have completed a nationally accredited Earworx Course in Aural Care and an extensive practical placement in order to learn how to safely perform the microsuction and curettage procedure.

 Ear wax is an entirely normal and healthy substance and something that plays an integral role in protecting our delicate ears from dust and other debris.
-The Earworx nurse will firstly determine if you have excessive ear wax by asking you questions about your symptoms, gaining an understanding of your ear history and examining your ear using loupes and a speculum.
+The Earworx nurse will firstly determine if you have excessive ear wax by asking you questions about your symptoms, gaining an understanding of your ear history and examining your ear using a bright light with magnification and a speculum.

 If you require micro-suction, the procedure is painless.
 A combination of small instruments and micro-suction are used to loosen and remove the ear wax and gently unblock the ear.